rexcontrols/REXexamples/SiemensPLC_examples/03_LOGO_0BA8_combined/README.md

 This folder contains the source files for the demonstration project on data exchange between Siemens LOGO!
 0BA8 and the REX control algorithm.

-There is a project for LOGO! which must run in the device (logo_rex.lsc).
+There is a project for LOGO! which must run in the device.
+See the *logo_rex.lsc* project.
 The LOGO! acts as a server.

 There is also a project for the REX Control System, which illustrates the access